Mamluk Sultanate: Reign of Baybars

-With his power in Egypt and Islamic Syria consolidated by 1265, Baybars launched expeditions against the Crusader fortresses throughout Syria, capturing Arsuf in 1265, and Halba and Arqa in 1266.
-Baybars's destroy captured fortresses along the Syrian coast to prevent their potential future use by new waves of Crusaders.
+With his power consolidated by 1265, Baybars launched expeditions against the Crusader fortresses across Syria, capturing Arsuf in 1265, and Halba and Arqa in 1266.
+Baybars captured and destroyed fortresses along the Syrian coast to prevent their potential future use by new waves of Crusaders.
+He often established new cities further inland, irreversibly changing settlement patterns in the region, as was the case, for example, with Ascalon whose inhabitants were moved to al-Majdal Asqalan.

 In August 1266, the Mamluks launched a punitive expedition against the Armenian Cilician Kingdom for its alliance with the Mongols, laying waste to numerous Armenian villages and significantly weakening the kingdom.
-At around the same time, Baybars captured Safed from the Knights Templar, and shortly after, Ramla, both cities in interior Palestine.
-Unlike the coastal fortresses, the Mamluks strengthened and utilized the interior cities as major garrisons and administrative centers.
+At around the same time, Baybars captured Safed from the Knights Templar, and shortly after, Ramla, both cities in inner Palestine.
+Unlike the coastal fortresses, the Mamluks strengthened and utilized the inland cities as major garrisons and administrative centers.
 In 1268, the Mamluks captured Jaffa before conquering the Crusader stronghold of Antioch on 18 May.
-In 1271, Baybars captured the major Krak des Chevaliers fortress from the Crusader County of Tripoli.
-Despite an alliance with the Isma'ili Shia Assassins in 1272, in July 1273, the Mamluks, who by then considered the Assassins' independence as problematic, wrested control of their fortresses in the Jabal Ansariya range, including Masyaf.
+In 1271, Baybars captured the major Krak des Chevaliers fortress from the County of Tripoli.
+Despite an alliance with the Isma'ili Shia Assassins, in July 1273, the Mamluks, who by then considered the Assassins' independence problematic, wrested control of their fortresses in the Jabal Ansariya range, including Masyaf.
 In 1277, Baybars launched an expedition against the Ilkhanids, routing them in Elbistan in Anatolia, but withdrew to avoid overstretching his forces and risk being cut off from Syria by a larger incoming Ilkhanid army.

 Horseman impales a bear.
 Nihāyat al-suʾl by Aḥmad al-Miṣrī ("the Egyptian"), dated 1371, Mamluk Egypt or Syria.
 He is wearing the kallawtah headgear.

 To Egypt's south, Baybars had initiated an aggressive policy toward the Christian Nubian kingdom of Makuria.
-In 1265, the Mamluks invaded northern Makuria, forcing the Nubian king to become their vassal.
-Around that time, the Mamluks had conquered the Red Sea areas of Suakin and the Dahlak Archipelago, while attempting to extend their control to the Hejaz (western Arabia), the desert regions west of the Nile, and Barqa (Cyrenaica).
+In 1265, the Mamluks invaded northern Makuria, forcing the Nubian king into their vassalage.
+Around that time, the Mamluks had conquered the Red Sea areas of Suakin and the Dahlak Archipelago.
 In 1268, the Makurian king, David I, overthrew the Mamluks' vassal and in 1272, raided the Mamluk Red Sea port of Aydhab.
 In 1276, the Mamluks defeated King David of Makuria in the Battle of Dongola and installed their ally Shakanda as king.
 This brought the fortress of Qasr Ibrim under Mamluk suzerainty.
 The conquest of Nubia was not permanent and the process of invading the region and installing vassal kings was repeated by Baybars's successors.
 Nonetheless, Baybars' initial conquest led to the annual expectation of tribute from the Nubians by the Mamluks until the Makurian kingdom's demise in the mid-14th century.
 Furthermore, the Mamluks received the submission of King Adur of al-Abwab further south.

 Baybars attempted to establish his Zahirid house as the state's ruling dynasty by appointing his four-year-old son al-Sa'id Baraka as co-sultan in 1264.
 This represented a break from the Mamluk tradition of choosing the sultan by merit rather than lineage.
 In July 1277, Baybars died en route to Damascus, and was succeeded by Baraka.